 Corporate Governance in Chile

-When companies initially incorporate a company in Chile, their operations are generally quite small with very little thought put into the organizational structure and how the company will operate from a day-to-day perspective.
+When companies initially set up in Chile, their operations are generally quite small with very little thought put into the organizational structure and the way the company will operate on a day-to-day level.
 As companies grow, sometimes these structures and powers are not adapted to the new circumstances of the company.

 Here are a few recommendations to think about when setting up your corporate structure: